boozallen/sdp-docs/pages/getting-started/configure_conditional_inheritance_hierarchy.rst

 screen asking where you'd like to to move the organization to.
 In the dropdown, select the option with *Jenkins » My Project*.

-With that last action, you should now have a organization that inherits all the pipeline configurations of the folder and the GitHub Organization Job, your Organization, then Configure.
-Click on the Solutions Delivery Platform tab to scroll down to the SDP settings, and in the Configuration Base Directory field

 Update the Organization's Governance
 ====================================